Outfit8TSB/minecraft-optimization/README.md

 Recommended top picks:
 * [Paper](https://github.com/PaperMC/Paper) - The most popular server software that aims to improve performance while fixing gameplay and mechanics inconsistencies.
+* [Leaves](https://github.com/LeavesMC/Leaves) - The Paper Fork that fixes the broken Vanilla System.
-* [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) - Paper fork that aims to further improve server performance.
+* [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) - Paper fork that aims to further improve server performance. (for 1.20.4)
+* [Plazma](https://github.com/PlazmaMC/Plazma) - Pufferfish fork made from Scratch: includes purpur and more Freedom.
 * [Purpur](https://github.com/PurpurMC/Purpur) - Pufferfish fork focused on features and the freedom of customization.

 You should stay away from: